-How Long Does it Take to Get a Fiance Visa?
+How Long Does it Take to Get a Fiancé(e) Visa?

 From beginning to end, the K-1 visa process will take between six to nine months.
 That’s because the approval time for the I-129F by itself takes roughly five months.
 Premium processing is not available for the K-1 visa petition.

 Has the K-1 visa been issued?
-At this point the foreign fiance is able to enter the U.S. and has 90 days from the point of arrival to get married to the U.S. sponsor.
-From there the foreign born spouse can prepare for an adjustment of status to permanently work and live in the country.
+At this point, the foreign fiancé(e) is able to enter the U.S. and has 90 days from the point of arrival to get married to the U.S. sponsor.
+From there the foreign-born spouse can prepare for an adjustment of status to permanently work and live in the country.

-If for whatever reason you do not get married in the 90 day window, the foreign fiance must leave the United States.
+If for whatever reason you do not get married in the 90-day window, the foreign fiancé(e) must leave the United States.
 If they stay, they will be in violation of immigration laws and could face removal or deportation.

 Financial Requirements for K-1 Visa

-In order to bring a fiance to the U.S. you must demonstrate that you can support your fiance at 100% of the federal Poverty Guidelines.
+In order to bring a fiancé(e) to the U.S. you must demonstrate that you can support your fiancé(e) at 100% of the Federal Poverty Guidelines.
 The specifics can be found on Form I-865P.
-If you cannot meet this criteria, your other option is to have a relative or friend agree to be the joint sponsor.
+If you cannot meet these criteria, your other option is to have a relative or friend agree to be the joint sponsor.
 This essentially is an agreement to share the responsibility for the K-1 beneficiary’s financial support.

 Family Members of K-1 Beneficiary

-Unmarried children (under 21) of K-1 beneficiaries can receive K-2 non-immigrant status from their parent as long as they are included on the petition.
+Unmarried children (under 21) of K-1 beneficiaries can receive K-2 non-immigrant status from their parents as long as they are included in the petition.
 Assuming they accompany their parent, a separate petition is not required.